Isopropyl vs. Ethyl Alcohol: Uses, Similarities and Differences

 One germ can multiply into 8 million germs in a day, and some of those micro-organisms lead to disease causation, especially when you don’t wash your hands.
 Therefore, you might consider using sanitizers, but the various types present in the market are confusing.

-You might also need alcohol for home or industrial purposes.
+What’s more, you might also need alcohol for home or industrial purposes.
 And without knowing the similarities, differences, and uses, you might end up making the wrong buying decision.
 But that doesn’t have to happen.

 This article will inform you all about isopropyl and ethyl alcohol.
 Read on.

-The Chemistry of Isopropyl and Ethyl Alcohol
+The Chemistry of Isopropyl vs. Ethyl Alcohol

 Chemists refer to ethyl alcohol as primary alcohol because it has two carbon atoms in its molecular structure.
 Moreover, the solvent boils at 78 degrees Celsius.
 In contrast, scientists call isopropyl alcohol secondary alcohol because it has three carbon atoms.
 IPA boils at 82 degrees Celsius.